jeson-ugale/davenport/README.md

 # Jeson's Davenport

-A davenport is a small writing desk.
-This repo is my workspace.
+A davenport is a small writing desk; this repo is my workspace.

 Welcome.